 Hands-on STEM opportunities are infused within both the Upper School and Middle School curriculum at every grade level through course offerings and partnerships with prominent corporations and universities including AAI/Textron Systems and University of Maryland School of Fire Protection Engineering.

 From constructing roller coasters and hovercrafts to programming robots and using a 3-D printer, exciting experiential learning comes to life at every corner of the campus.
-Further, our two advanced Mac Labs, "bring your own device" program in the Upper School and 1:1 iPad program in the Middle School allows teachers to blend traditional learning tools with the latest trends in technology to produce innovative digital projects.
+Further, our two advanced Mac Labs and "bring your own device" program in both the Upper School and the Middle School allows teachers to blend traditional learning tools with the latest trends in technology to produce innovative digital projects.

 As students progress through the Upper School, they continue to reach new heights in a variety of Advanced Placement courses, including AP Biology, AP Calculus, AP Computer Science, AP Physics and AP Statistics.
 Recently, Maryvale students boasted an impressive cumulative average of a 4 out of 5 on the AP Calculus exam, while others earned a 4.5 on the AP Statistics exam - surpassing the averages at many of our peer independent schools.

 Whether the girls are shining at the SeaPerch Underwater Robotics State Championship as part of the Engineering Through Robotics class or designing and building structures with Maryvale's ACE (Architecture, Construction and Engineering) Mentoring Club, the possibilities for success are endless.
 While many of our girls receive leadership awards and scholarships to college for their excellence in STEM-related fields, others are accepted into competitive internship programs, including Google's coveted Computer Science Summer Institute (CSSI).